fazendadosoftware/vue-cli-plugin-leanix/docs/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
-- title: Auto-pilot
+- title: Effortless
-  details: Automatically integrate vue-apollo into your Vue app!
+  details: Quickly create new custom report projects in less than 5 minutes using the Vue CLI tool.
-- title: Builtin Apollo client config
+- title: Versatile
-  details: Get started with a zero-config, customizable & upgradable Apollo client
+  details: Implement sophisticated custom reports using all the advantages the Vue ecosystem has to offer.
-- title: Embedded Apollo Server
+- title: Well documented
-  details: Create a fullstack GraphQL app in minutes!
-Supports websocket subscriptions and more!
+  details: Interface with your LeanIX workspace using the standard leanix-reporting API.
-footer: MIT Licensed | Copyright © 2018-present Fazenda do Software
+footer: MIT Licensed | Copyright © 2019-present Fazenda do Software
 ---

 ## Quick Start